fluid-project/fluidproject.org/README.md

 The website will be available at [http://localhost:8000](http://localhost:8000)

 If you make changes to the website, repeat the steps to build the image and start a new container.

-# To deploy to gh-pages:

-1. Start by working from a clone of the repository you want to deploy to.
-This step is important, otherwise your output may deploy to the wrong location.
-2. Deploy to gh-pages, run: `npm run deploy`.
-By doing this, docpad will generate the site to the
-   remote gh-pages branch.

 ## To deploy to a personal webserver